Living in Truth:

 The Generations of Israel, the Second Adam

-Lugalzaggesi had shown no mercy on the reformer Urukagina, nor any respect for the holy precincts of Kish and Lagash.
-The angry Sargon showed no mercy on him, regardless of what their blood ties might have been.
+Lugalzagesi had shown no mercy on the reformer Urukagina, nor any respect for the holy precincts of Kish and Lagash.
+The “angry young man” Sargon showed no mercy on him, regardless of what their blood ties might have been.
 Nor was he lenient with any other prince or city that resisted his rule.
 Sar-gon is a Semitic name.
-However, in Sumerian, the root gon/gun means "to swallow."
-Sar-gon would then connote "Lord Gulper," or Lord Bela in Hebrew.
-The Hebrew name Bela means "swallow, destruction" and is an obvious allusion to Bilah, the Semitic name of Nimrod used in the Sumerian king-list.
+However, in Sumerian, the root gon/gun means “to swallow.”
+Sar-gon (similar to the name Gungunum of Larsa) would then connote “Lord Gulper,” or “Lord Bela” in Hebrew.
+The Hebrew name Bela means “swallow, destruction” and is an obvious allusion to Bilah, the Semitic name of Nimrod used in the Sumerian king-list.
+The designated role of Sargon was transformed from that of a passive “Mama’s Boy” (ala Ur-Nanshe) to that of a neo-Ninurta/Marduk-Bel, the dreadful “Judge” and “Avenger.”

 According to the Biblical typing, Israel was first called Jacob.
-Tef is in turn synonymous with another Hebrew word chob,k meaning "a cherisher."
-A Hebrew equivalent of the names Tudiya and Inyotef is Yechub, meaning "Cherished/Cherisher of God."
-However, in the Bible the name of Inyotef/Tudiya is not written simply as Yechub, but was deliberately modified to Ya'aqob (Jacob).
-Instead of meaning "Beloved of God," "Crowned by God" or "Ruling by/as God," the nickname Jacob takes on the very different meaning of "heal-catcher (i.e. supplanter)."
-Tudiya/Inyotef did not found a new dynasty through love of God and his fellow man alone, but by coldly overtaking a rival royal brother.
-With his triumph over Lugalzaggesi, Sargon was transformed from a "rebel of the south" to Ben-ye-minah, the "son appointed by God."
-Yechub the grabber became Israel, "He Rules as God."
+Tef is in turn synonymous with another Hebrew word chob,[l] meaning “a cherisher.”
+A Hebrew equivalent of the names Tudiya and Inyotef is Yechub, meaning “Cherished/Cherisher of God.”
+However, in the Bible the name of Inyotef/Tudiya is not written simply as Yechub, but was deliberately modified to Ya’aqob (Jacob).
+Instead of meaning “Beloved of God,” “Crowned by God” or “Ruling by/as God,” the nickname Jacob takes on the very different meaning of “heal-catcher (i.e. supplanter).”
+Tudiya/Inyotef did not found a new dynasty through love of God and his fellow man alone, but by hotly overtaking a rival royal brother.
+With his (staged) triumph over Lugalzagesi, Sargon was transformed from a “rebel of the south” to Ben-ye-minah, the “son appointed by God.”
+Yechub the grabber became Israel, “He Rules as God.”

 Benjamin is both a pseudonym of Sargon (Jacob-Israel) and a nickname of one of his prominent sons.
 Sargon was Benjamin.
-Gudea was Benjamin son of Israel.
+Gudea was “Benjamin son of Israel.”
 Like Sargon, Gudea has multiple Biblical identities.
-He is also called Uzziel, "Strong (One) of God," and Huppim/Hupham.
+He is also called Uzziel, “Strong (One) of God,” and Huppim/Hupham.
 The related names of Huppim and Hupham are synonymous with Tudiya and Inyotef.
-They have the meaning, "to cover," however they do not imply covering in the sense of loving and cherishing, but "acting secretly."
-Sargon had used the element of surprise when overthrowing Lugal-zaggesi.
+They have the meaning, “to cover,” however they do not imply covering in the sense of loving and cherishing, but “acting secretly.”
+Sargon had used the element of surprise when overthrowing Lugal-zagesi.
 Gudea also appears as a world-class conniver.
-Like Sargon, Gudea became Israel, the "divinely appointed ruler," not by election but insurrection.
+Like Sargon, Gudea became Israel, the “divinely appointed ruler,” not by election but staged insurrection.
 And like Sargon, Gudea also chose the Egyptian name of Inyotef.
 Unlike Sargon and his immediate predecessor Naram-Sin, Gudea did not publicly glory in his divine status.
 He did not portray himself to be a living god, even if he privately considered himself to be such.
-The name Gudea itself connotes "proclaimed (as) God," which may have made more explicit declarations of divinity unnecessary.
-Despite their differences, both Sargon and Gudea are strongly the archetypes for the much later Patriarch Jacob, "the grabber."
+The name Gudea itself connotes “proclaimed (as) God,” which may have made more explicit declarations of divinity unnecessary.
+Despite their differences, both Sargon and Gudea are strongly the archetypes for the much later (New Kingdom vintage) Patriarch Jacob, “the grabber.”
 (See Chapter 15.)

 There are four variants of the Benjamin genealogy in the Bible.
 Two are found among the "family records" of 1 Chronicles.
 One of these (1 Chron.
 7:6-12) is a genealogy of the first Benjamin, Sargon.
 The other genealogy (1 Chron.
 8:1-5) is actually a composite.
 It melds together the genealogy of Sargon with that of Gudea, both of whom were called Benjamin.
 The genealogy found in the Book of Genesis (46:21) and the one in the Book of Numbers (26:38-41) are variations of this composite Benjamin genealogy.
 (See Chart 11.)

-Sargon and his rebel sons are pivotal in the Biblical formulation of history.
-Sargon (Inyotef A) became the ancestor and archetype of four prominent Jacob figures.
-The first was Gudea (Inyotef II), one of Sargon's own younger sons.
-The second was Senusret II, who grabbed the throne in the 12th Dynasty (Middle Kingdom) under very suspicious circumstances.
-He became the father of the archetypal Joseph.
-The third is Hyksos king Yakubher (Ammi-ditana) son of Samsu-iluna (Biblical Joktan), who reclaimed the throne after the death of Salitis (Abi-eshuuh) in the 15th (Hyksos) Dynasty.
-The last and most notable Jacob from the perspective of Genesis is Amenhotep II of the 18th Dynasty (see Chapter 15).
-Besides being a role model for later upstarts, Sargon was himself also considered to be a second Adam (Atum).
-Sargon (Inyotef) and the Egyptian Middle Kingdom pharaohs who succeeded him to the "divine" throne were compared somewhat loosely with the "god-kings" from before the Great Flood.
-The number, ordering and naming are not identical.
-Nevertheless, the concept that "history repeats itself" was very much established even at this early date (Chart 2).
+Sargon and his “rebel” sons are pivotal in the Biblical formulation of history.
+Sargon (Inyotef A) became the ancestor and archetype of all future Jacob figures.[m]
+Senusret II “grabbed” the throne in the 12th Dynasty (Middle Kingdom) under very suspicious circumstances.
+He became the father of a prominent Joseph-figure.
+The Hyksos king Yakubher (Ammi-ditana) was the Jacob of the so-called 2nd Intermediate Period.
+The last and most notable Jacob from the perspective of Genesis was Amenhotep II of the 18th Dynasty (see Chapter 15).
+Like Sargon, Amenhotep II adopted the name of Israel and became the eponymous ancestor of a new tribal federation in the Egyptian New Kingdom under the 12 princes of his court.
+The concept that “history repeats itself” was very much established even at this early date.
+(See Chart 1).

 As the narrative of Genesis moves forward in time, the descriptions become more detailed and comparisons between earlier and later Patriarchs more complete.
 In fact, every major Patriarch in the Torah is depicted as a repetition of at least one earlier ancestor.
 In this manner, the history of the Torah, rather than being a linear progression, spirals downward through time (Charts 3 &4).
 In the Torah, the accounts of all the major Patriarchs from Adam to Moses are composites made up of as matching pairs.
-Each of the early Patriarchs is the archetype or "father-figure" of a later Patriarch.
+Each of the early Patriarchs is the archetype or “father-figure” of a later Patriarch.
 Conversely, the life of each later Patriarch is modeled after that of a prominent ancestor.
-Rather than being fully unique, each character of the Torah is a product of two "parents."
-It is the dominant theme of the Torah, and a literary creation modeled after "genetics."
+Rather than being fully unique, each character of the Torah is a product of two “parents.”
+It is the dominant theme of the Torah, and a literary creation modeled after “genetics.”
 Both sets of rulers (earlier and later) were stripped of their divine status by the Genesis author.
 However, they were all still claimed as great ancestors.
+(This concept of repetition will be developed much further in the next chapter.)

 Historically speaking, the Patriarch Jacob corresponds to pharaoh Amenhotep II of the Egyptian 18th Dynasty (See Chapter 15).
 Amenhotep II had two queens, Tia (Leah) and the more favored Merit-Amon (Rachel).
 As in the story of Patriarch Jacob, six princes were born to Tia (Leah) and two were the sons of Merit-Amon (Rachel).
 Jacob is characterized in the Bible as crafty, but also as a caring husband and father.
-He was accused of "stealing his brother's birthright."
+He was accused of “stealing his brother’s birthright.”
 Nevertheless, he tried (somewhat unsuccessfully) to prevent similar strife from repeating itself among his own sons.
 Ultimately, he did as his father had done, and appointed a younger son to be his successor.
-In later life, Jacob is quoted as saying, "My years have been few and filled with affliction."l The Egyptian name Inyo(tef) is similar in form to the Hebrew aniyah, meaning "groaning, lamentation, sorrow."
-From Patriarch Jacob's depiction we can also gain a glimpse of the character of his archetype Sargon/Inyotef, and the price that he paid to establish a new dynasty.
+In later life, Jacob is quoted as saying, “My years have been few and filled with affliction.” [n] The Egyptian name Inyo(tef) is similar in form to the Hebrew aniyah, meaning “groaning, lamentation, sorrow.”
+From Patriarch Jacob’s depiction we can also gain a glimpse of the character of his archetype Sargon/Inyotef, and the price that he paid to establish a new dynasty.

 The name of Israel is not introduced in the Book of Genesis until the account of the Patriarch Jacob, grandson of Abraham.
 This is long after the time of Sargon, the second Adam.
-A leading theme in the life of Patriarch Jacob (Amenhotep II) is how this brainy son of Isaac managed to prevail over his elder and more brawny twin brother Esau (Saussatar).m After wrestling with his brother and with "God" (his father Isaac), the Patriarch Jacob receives the "birthright" (kingly succession) and is declared to be Israel.
-Upon "grabbing" the throne, Amenhotep II, like the earlier Gudea, was renowned in the Bible (if not archaeology) for gathering expensive building materials from abroad, including timber from the forests of Lebanon, in order to build a magnificent temple.
+A leading theme in the life of Patriarch Jacob (Amenhotep II) is how this brainy son of Isaac managed to prevail over his elder and more brawny twin brother Esau (Saussatar).[o]
+After wrestling with his brother and with “God” (his father Isaac), the Patriarch Jacob receives the “birthright” (kingly succession) and is declared to be Israel.
+Upon “grabbing” the throne, Amenhotep II, like the earlier Gudea, was renowned in the Bible (if not archaeology) for gathering expensive building materials from abroad, including timber from the forests of Lebanon, in order to build a magnificent temple.
 (See discussion in Chapter 9.)
-The title of Israel ("He Rules as God") was bestowed upon Amenhotep II (Patriarch Jacob).
+The title of Israel (“He Rules as God”) was bestowed upon Amenhotep II (Patriarch Jacob).
 However, he was not the original Israel.

 Adam and Seth: Inyotef and Montuhotep